Neural Grasp Distance Fields for Robot Manipulation: Experiments

 The quantitative results on grasp level set optimization are shown in Table~\ref{table:level-set}.
 We use two metrics for this evaluation.
 The ``Train Set Error'' metric is the minimum control points distance (Eq.~\ref{eq:ctrl_pts}) between the optimized gripper pose and the closest grasp pose in the discrete training set.
 Since \ngdf should learn a continuous level set and interpolate between grasps in the training set, we expect \ngdf not to achieve zero error on this metric, but it provides a good surrogate for comparing models.
 The ``Grasp Success'' metric measures the grasp quality of the optimized gripper poses.
 For each pose, we load the target object in PyBullet~\cite{coumans2021} and attempt a grasp at the specified pose.
 The robot gripper is always initialized to the same position; the object is transformed relative to the gripper.
 Linear and rotational shaking are applied after gripping the object~\cite{acronym2020}, and the grasp is successful if the object is still gripped after the shaking.

 Our results show that while \ngdfs trained on filtered and unfiltered data have similar Train Set Error, the Grasp Success for filtered data models is much higher.
-These results also indicate that \ngdfs have learned continuous level sets, since the mean distance predicted by \ngdf after optimization is less than 1e-5, much lower than the minimum distance to the training set of grasps.
-Qualitative results for the optimization path and final gripper pose are shown in \fig{fig:level_set}.
+These results also indicate that \ngdfs have learned continuous level sets, since the mean distance predicted by \ngdf after optimization is less than 1e-5, much lower than the minimum distance to the training set of grasps. \fig{fig:level_set} shows examples of the optimization path and achieved gripper pose.